 Some may say that you should update your website every three years and once you launch a site, it’s a done deal.
 At Blue Compass, we believe that a site should be continually updated through keyword research and optimizing the site for SEO.

-We use heat mapping to see how users are interacting with our site so we can make updates according to our user’s actions and to make sure we are meeting their needs.
+We use heat mapping to conduct user experience research and see how users are interacting with our site so that we can make updates according to our user’s actions and to make sure we are meeting their needs.
 This coincides with scroll mapping and mouse tracking that we do.

 An example from our site is that we found users were clicking in the gray space surrounding a form in order to exit, but they had to click the X to leave.
 It was obvious our users would have preferred to have just been able to click out instead of exing out, so we increased the intelligence of the form to meet the needs of our users.